Central-Valley-Hacks/CentralValleyHacks8.0/README.md

 **Congratulations, MedSage!** Your victory is well-deserved, and we look forward to seeing what incredible projects you build next.
 Keep inspiring the community and leading the way!

+Quote from Winning Team: "I am so proud to have worked on a product that was innovative, impactful, and unique.
+As the founder and originator of MedSage, this was a great experience."

 *Central Valley Hacks 8.0 Organizing Team*